justworx/trim/x/screen/screen.md

 should be useful for more typically needed features such as:

  * selecting items from a menu
- * displaying and/or displaying text
+ * displaying and/or entering text
  * presenting data in some kind of report format
  * viewing/manipulating grids/tables
  * entering complex form data